Modernizing Delaware's School Funding System

 Neighboring states including Maryland, New Jersey, and Pennsylvania have policies that provide annual additional funds for English learner students and students from low-income backgrounds as part of their funding formulas.

 While Delaware does provide a few hundred dollars per English learner students and students from low-income backgrounds through Opportunity Funding, this is a small amount of money allocated separately from the inequitable funding formula that allocates most of the state's education dollars.
-Opportunity funding represents only 5% of the overall education funding in the state.
+Opportunity Funding represents only 3-9% of the overall education funding in the state.

 Source: The Education Trust